 This post may contain affiliate links, and as an Amazon Associate I earn from qualifying purchases.
 I’ll never link to anything I don’t use and love!
 Click here for full disclosure and privacy policy.

-This Cornmeal Pound Cake with Blueberry Whipped Cream is a slightly sweet cornmeal buttermilk pound cake topped with blueberry crème fraîche whipped cream!
+This Blueberry Cornmeal Pound Cake is a slightly sweet cornmeal buttermilk pound cake topped with blueberry crème fraîche whipped cream!

-If you enjoy this recipe, check out the recipes for my Blueberry Curd Tart, Lavender Pound Cake with Strawberry Glaze, Blueberry Angel Food Cake, and Peach Cobbler Pound Cake!
+If you enjoy this recipe, check out the recipes for my Blueberry Curd Tart, Blueberry Angel Food Cake, and Blueberry Shortcake!

-I have a few ingredient notes for you so that you can make the bessst pound cake!
+I have a few ingredient notes for you so that you can make the best pound cake!

 - The pound cake is super tender thanks to the buttermilk!
 For best results, I do suggest that you use buttermilk in the recipe.
 That said, if you're in a bind, check out the recipe notes for a quick substitution using milk and lemon juice or vinegar.